We have frozen pickles

 Sincere thanks go out to Claire, LaGrande, Eric, all the runners, and Go Beyond Racing.
 I enjoyed the experience beyond words and am forever grateful.
 It really is true, you get a lot more by giving.

-View from aid station at the 2015 Mountain Lakes 100
+View from Pinheads Aid Station at the Mountain Lakes 100